Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 Water and Sustainability Alignment

-- Coordination with WaterSense-eligible fixtures to ensure practical hand-wash performance.
+- Coordination with WaterSense-eligible fixtures to ensure functional hand-washing.

-- Narrative of how dispenser selection contributes to CALGreen or other green-building objectives (water efficiency, waste reduction, operational efficiency).
+- Story of how dispenser choices add up to meeting CALGreen or other goals of green construction (water efficiency, waste reduction, efficiency of operation).

 System Integration